 Layers are key if it’s cold because you can take layer by layer off.
 Just tie them around your waist or put them in a saddle bag if you get hot.

 And finally, if you don’t have cowboy boots then you have two options.
 Your first is to go out and buy a pair – I wear mine everywhere, and I think they’re a great investment.
 Your second is to see if you have a pair of boots with a small heel on them.
 No 3 inch heels and no flat converse!
 Something with a heel like your thumb width should be good.

-To learn more about Western attire, have a look at my guide to rider’s gear and apparel, and scroll to the Western section.
+To learn more Western horseback riding tips about your attire, have a look at my guide to rider’s gear and apparel, and scroll to the Western section.

 Tip 2: Get comfortable with Western lingo

 You’ll want to understand what the others are talking about when they mention different horse gaits, different tack components and different horse colours.
 This way you can join in, comment and it will help you learn more and just get more involved.

 My first day in a Western saddle, I learned pretty quickly the difference between a canter and a gallop!
 Riding English in the arena, you don’t really know what a gallop feels like.

 It’s a completely different feeling to be full speed ahead across a flat field with nothing to slow you down!

 Horses generally have 4 different gaits: